vzhny/api.start.vizhnay.io/README.md

 **/api/links/:linkId**

-- GET - Retrieves the specific link with the provided ID
-  - On success, returns the specified link
+GET - Retrieves the specific link with the provided ID.
+On success, returns the specified link.

 ```json
 {